 Breeze 2 is a universal product for anyone who is working in any form of music/audio production.
 It is a stereo delay/reverb plugin with an intuitive and easy to use interface.
 The plugin has two channels, each with its own independent set of controls for delay and reverb.
 The plugin also has a global wet/dry control, which allows you to blend the affected and dry signals together.

 Breeze 2 by 2CAudio Review

-Breeze 2 is a complete product that interests complete beginners as well as the pro mix engineers, composer and sound designer.
+Breeze is a complete product that interests complete beginners as well as the pro mix engineers, composers, and sound designers.
 As for its steam, you can quickly scale Breeze 2 to more than 100 instances per project.

 When you use Breeze 2 with synth, the result is an entirely new synth layer – so much more than a typical reverb.